jjallaire/draftpod/src/components/guide/articles/multi-player.md

 MTG Arena games should be initiated using the [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ) feature, which supports both best of 1 and best of 3 matches.

-Note that Direct Challenge requires 60 card decks, whereas limited decks are 40 cards.
-To bridge this gap, MTG Arena decklists automatically expand your 40 card draft or sealed deck to 60 cards.
+Note that Direct Challenge requires 60 card decks, whereas limited decks are typically 40 cards.
+To bridge this gap, you can do one of two things:

+1) Draft with 3 packs and build a 40 card deck, then use the *MTGA Format* option to automatically generate a 60 card version of your deck.
 For example, if you have 23 non-lands in your deck, 13 of them (selected at random) will be duplicated so that you end up with 36 non-lands.
 Note that the ratio between creatures and non-creatures in your deck will be preserved.

+2) Draft with 5 packs (rather than 3) and build a 60 card deck.
+An option to do this is provided when you start a new draft.

 ### Playing in Person